 The Primrose Stitch is a pretty, textured stitch that has a simple two row repeat.
 This stitch is a variation of a shell stitch pattern and it looks great in a single colour.
 I’ve included both a photo and video tutorial for us today so let’s grab our hooks and our yarn and let’s learn how to crochet the Primrose Stitch.

 Pin it for later Save

-You can use any hook and yarn combination with this stitch but today I’ll be using a Furls Odyssey 5.5mm crochet hook and a Brava Worsted Weight Yarn from We Crochet.
-You can mix up your hook and yarn weights to change up the look of this stitch.
-Using a larger hook with a worsted weight yarn will create a more open look and would be great for bags and summer accessories.
+You can use any hook and yarn combination with this easy stitch but today I’ll be using a Furls Odyssey 5.5mm crochet hook and a Brava Worsted Weight Yarn from We Crochet.
+You can mix up your hook size and yarn weight combination to change up the look of this stitch.
+Using a larger hook with a worsted weight yarn will create a more open look.
+The Primrose Stitch is comprised of basic crochet stitches and would be the perfect stitch for a baby blanket, a cushion cover and would also be a pretty stitch for bags and summer accessories.